pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 # 🔥 News
+- *2026.02*: &nbsp;🎉🎉 One paper has been accepted by ICME 2026.
+Congratulations to Zechang❗️
 - *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering 2026.
 - *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering 2026.
 - *2025.12*: &nbsp;🎉🎉 One paper has been accepted by JDR 2025.